 Master of Science in Clinical Mental Health Counseling

 The M.S. program in Clinical Mental Health Counseling is nationally accredited from the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The 60 semester hour degree program is designed around the eight areas of (1) Human Growth and Development, (2) Social and Cultural Foundations, (3) The Helping Relationship, (4) Group Dynamics and Processes, (5) Lifestyle/Career Development, (6) Appraisal of Individual, (7) Research and Evaluation, and (8) Professional Orientation.
-Curricular experiences include clinical supervision of a 100 hour practicum and two 300 hour internships in a field of setting.
+Curricular experiences include clinical supervision of a 100-hour practicum and a 700-hour internship, split over 2 semesters, in a clinical setting.

 The M.S. program is designed to prepare persons to function as counselors in a variety of community settings including, but not limited to, mental health centers, community agencies, hospitals, residential treatment centers, corrections or other helping or human service oriented programs.

 Employment Opportunities for all counselors are expected to grow faster than average until 2020.
 The need for employment/vocational counselors will continue to grow as the welfare program continues to require beneficiaries to find jobs.
 There will be a strong demand for counselors in the following specialty areas: substance abuse, behavioral, mental health, marriage and family, and rehabilitation counselors.
 Employers seem to be providing more EAP (Employee Assistance Programs) programs to employees and their families.
 The overall growth rates for counselors, social and religious workers is expected to be 18.8% change from 2010-2020.
 The highest growth rates are expected to be in residential care (70%), health and allied services (58%), and job training and related services (35.4%).